‘too bad they didn’t kill him’

 Even one of the great police gunfighters of our time, the late great Jim Cirillo, bore the cost.
 Despite the fact that all his shootings were eminently justifiable and he didn’t suffer psychologically, he still had to pay the social cost.
 When his superiors recognized his bravery and devotion to duty, they recommended him for promotion.
 The promotion was turned down in the upper echelons of the NYPD because they said it would send the wrong message to the department and the public.
 ‘We don’t promote people for killing.’
 This is one example of what Massad Ayoob calls the ‘Mark of Cain syndrome.’

 Now imagine what it’s like for people who unintentionally kill a member of their own family.
 A parent who kills their child or someone who kills their spouse will probably never get another good night’s sleep as long as they live.
 The saddest part of these incidents is how avoidable they are.
 A flashlight and the ability to verbalize ‘who’s there?’ would have prevented almost all of them.
 A small flashlight was included in the goodie bag given out for Proactive Mindset.
 Great idea; everyone should have a couple of flashlights.
 Good ones are very inexpensive now.

 When we jump to Confront and Resist before we absolutely need to, we’re being emotionally hijacked by the situation, our pasts, our current influences, and our egos.
 Allowing an emotional hijacking is no more a recipe for success than going along with any other kidnapping attempt.
 There’s always going to be a very high cost.

-Internet common-taters take note; it’s not you who will pay the cost, so STFU.
+Internet common-taters take note; you’re not the ones who will pay the cost.